Avoiding the Retirement Tax Trap

 Practical benefit: for many HNW families, re‑sequencing and multi‑wrapper orchestration reduces annual tax leakage by £10k–£30k+ versus a single‑wrapper drawdown, often without reducing disposable income.

-The retirement tax landcape at a glance
+The retirement tax landscape at a glance

 This section lists the key allowances and rules you will base every decision on, both for saving towards your retirement as well as when eventually drawing down from those investments in retirement.